pdang411/DOCKER-CHATOPENAI/README.md

 Please get API-KEY from https://platform.openai.com/settings/organization/api-keys open an account and get an apikey.
 "Free for limited time"

-please set up an .env file ins your code folder to place the api key
+please set up an .env file in your code folder to place the api key

 OPENAI_API_KEY= "input your api key"